 Shop for Vintage and Quirky Fashions in Galata

-The narrow alleyways and cobbled streets that surround the Galata tower are a great spot to indulge in some retail therapy, particularly if you like thrift shops, vintage stores, and independent boutiques.
+The narrow alleyways and cobbled streets that surround the Galata tower are a great spot to indulge in some retail therapy.
+This is particularly true if you like thrift shops, vintage stores, and independent boutiques.
 This is a great place to find one-of-a-kind items that nobody else has.

 Take an Istanbul Food Tour

 To ensure that you are sampling only the very best Turkish dishes at eateries that are frequented by locals, consider embarking on an Istanbul food tour.
-Such tours help you to find hidden hole in the walls that you may not have discovered alone.
+Such tours help you to find the hidden hole-in-the-walls that you may not have discovered alone.